MileHacker Logo

 Experience Authentic Dongbei

-Beian is a travel experience different from many Chinese destinations.
+Beian is a voyage different from a lot of Chinese destinations.
 It gives an authentic encounter with Dongbei culture, distinct from cosmopolitan coastal cities or ancient imperial capitals.
 The city is for quiet observation, historical learning, and flavorful food adventures.

 Uncover Beian's Unique Character